stanford-policylab/iriss-workshop/R/README.md

 # 0. Python

-In order to use `JupyerLab`, you need to have Python installed on your computer.
+In order to use `JupyterLab`, you need to have Python installed on your computer.
 You will not be learning anything about how to use Python during this workshop.

 ## Checking installation